-Channel Purpose Audience Benefits Challenges Texting Advise that you are running late to a meeting Colleagues Clients • Quick and easy • Appropriate use - texting should never be used to advise that an employee is off sick, but often is Instant messaging Quick conversations or snippets between colleagues, e.g. 'running IO mins late' • Colleagues Enables multitasking Good for quick clarifications Both a positive and a negative is that it can be discreet Can be disruptive and distracting Google Hangouts/ Skype Enable employees to talk via web cam Share screens to demonstrate information Employees External contacts Can make people more interactive as they are visible versus a phone call when, in theory, people can be very passive Cost-effective way of communicating Some slight time delays in communication Delays when a number of people speak at once, there is often a break in the flow of conversation Webinars Share information with customers Excellent channel for training and development Advantage of being able to record • Customers • Employees Ensures all viewers get a consistent message Creates content that can be reused Need to invest in understanding the tool and use of the functions, such as polls to increase interaction Can be costly
+Channel Purpose Audience Benefits Challenges Texting Advise that you are running late to a meeting Colleagues Clients Quick and easy Appropriate use - texting should never be used to advise that an employee is off sick, but often is Instant messaging Quick conversations or snippets between colleagues, e.g. 'running 10 mins late' Colleagues Enables multitasking Good for quick clarifications Both a positive and a negative is that it can be discreet Can be disruptive and distracting Google Hangouts/ Skype/ Voxer Enable employees to talk via web cam Share screens to demonstrate information Employees External contacts Can make people more interactive as they are visible versus a phone call when, in theory, people can be very passive Cost-effective way of communicating (we use Voxer extensively across our dispersed team and love it!)
+Some slight time delays in communication Delays when a number of people speak at once, there is often a break in the flow of conversation Webinars Share information with customers Excellent channel for training and development Advantage of being able to record Customers Employees Ensures all viewers get a consistent message Creates content that can be reused Need to invest in understanding the tool and use of the functions, such as polls to increase interaction Can be costly